Battle of Kalavrye: Alexios's counter-attack

 Having restored his surviving forces to order, and aware of the confusion in Bryennios's forces, Alexios decided to counter-attack.
 The plan he laid out made far greater use of the particular skills of his Turkish horse-archers.
 He divided his force into three commands, of which two were left behind in ambush.
 The other, formed from the Immortals and the Chomatenoi under Alexios's own command, was not arrayed in one continuous line, but broken up in small groups, intermingled with other groups of Turkish horse-archers.
 This command would advance on the rebels, attack them, then feign retreat and draw them into the ambush.

 The attack of Alexios's division initially caught Bryennios's men off guard, but, being veteran troops, they soon recovered and once again began to push it back.
 Retreating, Alexios's troops, and especially the Turks, employed skirmishing tactics, attacking the enemy line and then withdrawing swiftly, thus keeping their opponents at bay and weakening the coherence of their line.
 Some among Alexios's men chose to attack Bryennios, and the rebel general had to defend against several attacks himself.

 When the battle reached the place of the ambush, Alexios's wings, likened in the Alexiad to a "swarm of wasps", attacked the rebel army on the flanks firing arrows and shouting loudly, spreading panic and confusion among Bryennios's men.
 Despite the attempts of Bryennios and his brother John to rally them, their army broke and fled, and other units, which were following behind, did likewise.
 The two brothers tried to put up a rear-guard defence, but they were overcome and captured.

 Aftermath

 The battle marked the end of Bryennios's revolt, although Nikephoros Basilakes gathered up much of Bryennios's defeated army and attempted to claim the throne for himself.
 He too was defeated by Alexios Komnenos, who then proceeded to expel the Pechenegs from Thrace.
 The elder Bryennios was blinded on Botaneiates's orders, but the emperor later took pity on him and restored him his titles and his fortune.
 After Alexios Komnenos seized the throne himself in 1081, Bryennios was further honoured with high dignities.
 He even held command during Alexios's campaigns against the Pechenegs, and defended Adrianople from a rebel attack in 1095.
-His son or grandson, Nikephoros Bryennios the Younger, was married to Alexios's daughter Anna Komnene.
+His son or (more likely) grandson, Nikephoros Bryennios the Younger, was married to Alexios's daughter Anna Komnene.
 He became a prominent general of Alexios's reign, eventually raised to the rank of Caesar, and a historian.